rapidwebltd/php-simple-google-maps-api/README.md

 $milesBetween = $homeCoords->distanceTo($toCoords);
 ```

-By default this will return the answer in miles, you may also request the distance in kilometers by adding it to the function call.
+By default this will return the answer in miles, you may also request the distance in kilometers by adding it to the method call.

 ```php
 $milesBetween = $homeCoords->distanceTo($toCoords,"kilometres");